galinator9000/tf_word_language_predictor/README.md

 `

 Loads X.npy and y.npy and trains the model.

+`
+test.py
+`

+Loads trained model and lets the user test the model.

 # Some examples below.
 After 100.000 epochs training, trained with ~50000 words. (~25000 for each language)